18 Herbs That Naturally Lower Your Blood Pressure

 The appropriate dose of herbs depends on several factors such as the user’s age, health, and several other conditions.

-Individuals using herbs as a natural remedy should also check for interactions with current medications they are taking.
+Individuals using herbs as a natural herb to lower blood pressure as remedy should also check for interactions with current medications they are taking.

 I believe strongly in alternative forms of medicine.
 They truly work for many people.
 At the same time there is also a lot of quackery out there, so please get knowledgeable about what you want to do and see someone who specializes in this area.
 You would not want a plumber performing open heart surgery on you.
 So be smart, read, research and then decide.